rohitpatwa/leetcode/Readme.md

 678. Valid Parenthesis String : Calculate leftBal and rightBal for the string. leftbal means +1 if i in "(*" else -1. rightBal = +1 if i in "*)" else -1.
 If any < 0; return False
 64. Minimum Path Sum : DP problem.
 Keep storing the  minPathSum([i-1][j], [i][j-1]).
 We can go top down using recursion or bottom up using iterative.
 572. Subtree of Another Tree : Traverse tree a and at each node check if it is equal to tree b.
 OR Traverse tree a and b and store in strings with delimeters. check if b in a.
-33. Search in Rotated Sorted Array : Find the pivot element i using BS. l=i, r=i+n-1.
-Do normal bs between l and r and check arr[m%n].
 146. LRU Cache : Use dict.
 When inserting, if already present, delete it and add it again.
 If cache full, delete first element of dict and add new val.
 221. Maximal Square : Check if 1st row or 1st col contains any 1.
 If yes max_sq=1 else 0.
 Iterate over (1, m) and (1, n) elements. arr[i,j]=min(arr[i,j-1], arr[i-1,j-1], arr[i, j-1]) + 1.
 148. Sort List : Mergesort in nlogn time.